Giraffe numbers have fallen by nearly half in just 20 years, with this majestic giant already extinct in some countries.

 A Silent Extinction

 Despite being one of the most recognizable creatures on Earth, few people are aware of the giraffes’ predicament.
-They’re quietly disappearing in what experts call a “silent extinction”.
-Giraffe threats are driven by human activities, including habitat loss and fragmentation, as well as hunting and poaching.
+They’re quietly disappearing in what experts call a “silent extinction.”
+Giraffe populations are threatened by habitat loss and fragmentation, as well as hunting and poaching.

-In some rural African communities, bushmeat (wild game) is an important source of protein, and surplus meat is sold for added income.
-In a cruel twist of fate, some people now believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
-This myth has placed a higher cultural value on the giraffe, and accelerated the illegal hunting of this slow-to-reproduce animal.
-Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them and peddle their parts.
+In some rural African communities, bushmeat (wild game) is an important source of protein, and surplus meat is sold for income.
+Some communities believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
+This myth has accelerated the illegal hunting of this slow-to-reproduce animal.
+Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them so their parts can be sold for profit.